ashish0kumar/Minimalist-C/hex_editor/README.md

 5. **Save changes:** After editing, use the `s` command to save changes and exit.

-## 📦 Dependencies

-- No external libraries required; only standard C libraries.

-## 🗒️ Notes
+## Notes

 - The editor works on binary files.
 Be cautious when editing as it directly modifies the file contents.
-- It reads and writes up to 1024 bytes from the file.
-If the file is larger, it will only handle the first 1024 bytes.
+- It reads and writes up to `1024` bytes from the file.
+If the file is larger, it will only handle the first `1024` bytes.